seed-labs/seed-emulator/docs/user_manual/internet/ca.md

-# CA Service
+# CA Service and PKI

+A full example can be found in the `examples` folder ([here](../../../examples/C06-pki/))

 ## Root CA Store

-The `RootCAStore` class is a store which contains the Root CA certificate and its private key.
-It is used by the `CAService` to setup the PKI infrastructure and install the Root CA certificate to the nodes.
+The `RootCAStore` class is a store containing the root CA certificate and its private key.
+It is used by the `CAService` to set up the PKI infrastructure and install the root CA certificate on nodes.

-If no Root CA certificate is provided, the `RootCAStore` will generate a new Root CA certificate and private key on the fly.
-The Root CA certificate and private key are stored in the host machine's `/tmp/seedemu-ca-*` directory.
+If no root CA certificate is provided, the `RootCAStore` will generate a new root CA certificate and the corresponding private key on the fly.
+The root CA certificate and private key are stored in the host machine's `/tmp/seedemu-ca-*` directory.

-### Initialize
+### Initialization

 ```python
 from seedemu.services import RootCAStore